This post may contain affiliate links. Please read our disclosure policy for more information.

 Simply getting to San Juan Island was quite the ordeal for these Midwestern land-locked tourists.
 As we planned, we realized that we wanted our car on San Juan Island, so that meant driving our car onto a ferry and sailing to the island.

-Also, Seattle is about an hour away from Anacortes, the point at which you take your car on the ferry to San Juan from the mainland.
+Also, Seattle is about an hour and a half away from Anacortes, the point at which you take your car on the ferry to San Juan from the mainland.
 If you’re staying in Seattle, this adds to the planning.

 Arriving at Friday Harbor on San Juan Island